angryjenkins/coding-classwork/day36_Apr16/36.01_findADoctor/README.md

 + Create the Database.
 + Create doctors table using script (huge table!)
-+ Create a new table for zup codes.
++ Create a new table for zip codes.

 IN GROUPS: